PARTICIPANTS

 The Whistler 2020 Development Corporation

 The RMOW created the Whistler 2020 Development Corporation, incorporated as a business under the Business Corporations Act (BC), to facilitate the delivery of the Village for the 2010 Games.
-RMOW is the sole shareholder of the Corporation; however the Corporation is a separate entity with no political connection to the local government.
+RMOW is the sole shareholder of the Corporation.

 The Whistler 2020 Development Corporation Board of Directors included elected members and staff of the RMOW, Whistler community representatives, and was chaired by two volunteer development professionals.